kaihendry/dabase.com/content/blog/multi-cloud-serverless.md

 			labels:
 			  cloud: azure

-The query to see cold starts is:
+The query to plot the cold starts is:

 	probe_duration_seconds{job="sls"} and probe_success{job="sls"}